Omar-Khawaja/coin-checker/README.md

 This program can be used with the *-coin* and *-info* flags.

-If you do not use any flags, the price of bitcoin is returned by default.
+If you do not specify flags, the defaults will be used.
+The default coin returned is bitcoin while the default info level is price.

 Example: